Now Facebook delays return to office till early next year

-San Francisco: Facebook has delayed its return-to-office plans till early next year, as the US witnesses a surge in cases of the delta variant of Covid-19.
+San Francisco, Aug 13 (IANS) Facebook has delayed its return-to-office plans till early next year, as the US witnesses a surge in cases of the delta variant of Covid-19.

 Earlier this month, Facebook had said that it would require its US employees to be vaccinated against Covid-19 when they return to the office.